 (a) to officers, directors, partners, employees, subcontractors, consultants and agents ("Personnel") having a need to know such information in connection with the discussions or business dealings between PwC and Company.
 The parties shall instruct all such Personnel as to their obligations under this Agreement, and that they shall be bound by the terms and conditions hereof.
 Each party shall be responsible for compliance by its Personnel with the terms of this Agreement; and

-(b) if disclosure is required by law; however, recipient shall notify the disclosing party in writing in advance of such disclosure, and provide the disclosing party with copies of any related information so that it may take appropriate action to protect the Confidential Information.
+(b) if disclosure is required by law; however, recipient shall use reasonable efforts to notify the disclosing party in writing in advance of such disclosure, and provide the disclosing party with copies of any related information so that it may take appropriate action to protect the Confidential Information.

 4. Remedies.
 The receiving party acknowledges that the disclosure of Confidential Information may cause irreparable injury to the disclosing party.
 The disclosing party may, therefore, be entitled to injunctive relief upon a disclosure or threatened disclosure of any Confidential Information, without a posting of a bond by the disclosing party.
 Without limitation of the foregoing, the receiving party shall advise the disclosing party immediately in the event that it learns or has reason to believe that any of its Personnel who has had access to Confidential Information has violated or intends to violate the terms of this Agreement, and will reasonably cooperate with the disclosing party in regaining possession of the Confidential Information and seeking injunctive relief.
 This provision shall not in any way limit such other remedies as may be available to either party at law or in equity.